Have you ever thought about why some buildings are so well known?

 9. Palacio Postal

-The Palacio Postal, also known as the Postal Palace, stands as a historic landmark in Mexico City.
+The Palacio Postal, also known as the Postal Palace, stands as a historic Mexican landmark.
 Constructed in 1907, it served as the city’s main post office.
 Noteworthy for its eclectic architecture, the Palacio Postal merges Gothic, Renaissance, and Baroque styles.

 Its façades feature intricate carvings, while the interior boasts marble floors, stained glass windows, and elaborate metalwork.
 Today, the Palacio Postal remains an operational post office and a prominent symbol of Mexico City’s architectural heritage.